stefanZorcic/scaling-book/training.md

 1. Can we use pure data parallelism?
 Why or why not?
 2. Can we use pure FSDP?
 Why or why not?
 With pure FSDP, how much memory will be used per device (assume we do gradient checkpointing only after the 3 big FFW matrices).
-3. Can we use mixed FSDP + model parallelism?
+3. Can we use mixed FSDP + tensor parallelism?
 Why or why not?
 If so, what should $X$ and $Y$ be?
 How much memory will be stored per device?
 Using only roofline FLOPs estimates and ignoring attention, how long will each training step take?

 {% details Click here for the answer. %}